kepler16/gx.cljc/docs/docs/02-tutorial/01-example.md

  :another {:gx/start (println "another starting")
            :gx/stop (println "another stopping")}}
 ```
 Our app is a simple web server with one route `/users`.
-You may notice a new keyword `:gx/component` it is a component node.
-There is two different types of gx references available in config:
+You may noticed a new keyword `:gx/component` which is used for linking predefined components.
+There are two different types of gx references available in config:

 | type          | description        | example                                                  |
 | ------------- | ------------------ | -------------------------------------------------------- |